-Alexus Lloyd, a sophomore from Groveport, Ohio, said she was excited to find out about the fellowship.
+Alexus Loyd, a sophomore from Groveport, Ohio, said she was excited to find out about the fellowship.

-“I was unsure if I would receive this amazing opportunity and I was ecstatic to find out that I had, indeed,” Lloyd said.
+“I was unsure if I would receive this amazing opportunity and I was ecstatic to find out that I had, indeed,” Loyd said.

 The business administration major said she found out about the opportunity through the Office of Regional Stewardship.

-“I’d like to thank President Brown for nominating me,” Lloyd said.
+“I’d like to thank President Brown for nominating me,” Loyd said.